sparktsang/sparktsang.github.io/_posts/psychedelics-2.md

 But it was more than that.
 It was the last puzzle piece for *me*.
 I finally understood that his grand journey was not a passive, mystical revelation.
 It was an active, ongoing construction.
 He was a curator, a scavenger of ideas, constantly absorbing narrative viruses from the world, testing them, and integrating the ones that fit, piece by piece, into his one-man religion.
 He wasn't just a believer; he was an alchemist.

 This was the true meaning of his "step by step" journey.
-It was a mad, modern alchemy, an attempt to transmute the lead of a collapsed subjectivity into the gold of a divine purpose.
-And the thought that formed in my mind was not a conclusion, but a parasite of its own, burrowing deep: what if this process, this endless absorption and integration, was not building a self, but consuming it?
+It was a mad, modern alchemy, an attempt to build a bridge of code to the divine.
+And in that moment, the thought that formed in my mind was not a conclusion, but a far more terrifying question: What if this process, this endless absorption and integration of narrative viruses, was not building a self, but consuming it?
+What if the final product of this alchemy was not enlightenment, but a perfect, self-sustaining parasite of the mind?

+I looked at Ade, at his thin frame and the burning, serene clarity in his eyes.
+He spoke of purification, of his body's successful war against its inner demons.
+He was winning his battle.
+And what of my own?
+My quest to purify the mind, to exterminate the parasites of unexamined beliefs and logical fallacies, to build a world based on reason—where did that stand?

+And then, like a lightning flash in a dark room, a phrase appeared in my mind.
+The most common, most powerful, most unassailable piece of advice of our age.

+*Follow your inner voice.
+Follow your instinct.*

+I looked at Ade, and I no longer saw a stranger or a curiosity.
+I saw the ghost of our generation.
+He was not an anomaly; he was a devout believer, the most faithful practitioner of our era's most sacred mantra.
+He had done it.
+He had followed his inner voice more faithfully than anyone I had ever met, meditating before dawn each day just to hear it more clearly.

+And it had led him here.
+To a state one step away from starvation, to a belief that his ultimate destiny lay in a distant, higher-dimensional realm, communing with the ghosts of his ancestors.

+In that instant, my entire critique collapsed.
+On what grounds could I possibly challenge him?
+To question his journey would be to question the very gospel of our time.
+It would be to commit the ultimate heresy: to suggest that one's inner voice might be wrong, that it might be a deceiver, that it might be the most dangerous parasite of all.

+Could I imagine a reality where we tell people to *distrust* their inner voice?
+The thought was unthinkable.
+I, the relentless questioner, had finally met a belief system I had no tools to dismantle.
+I was defeated before the battle had even begun, disarmed by the most powerful weapon of all: an unshakeable, unprovable, and universally celebrated truth.

+My purification project—my dream of a world where individuals achieve sovereignty through rigorous self-interrogation and rational dialogue—was revealed for what it was: a hopeless, one-man insurgency against an entire epoch.
+His path of purification was showing progress, validated by the "supercharged engine" in his mind.
+Mine, faced with the unthinking, unchallengeable titan of "instinct," was a non-starter, a total failure.

+I felt a profound sense of defeat, a loneliness that was deeper and colder than any I had felt before.
+My battle was not with him, but with the spirit of the age itself.
+And I had already lost.